 The scenic coastal route to Olympos would take a few days and a few buses.
 But in Fethiye, we discovered that a 3-night cabin charter on gulet cruise could take us along the same route.

+A cabin charter is where you rent a room on a boat with other travellers (I use the word ‘room’ loosely).
 Once I learned the price, I was sold.
 With food and accommodation costs factored in, it wasn’t much more expensive than making our own way there.

 Any fears I had of water were quickly dispelled once I strapped on a snorkel mask and jumped into those crystal clear turquoise seas.
 The food was as good as a restaurant, but with a much better view.